ioos/sanctuarywatch/docs/training_images/infographiq_chapter_3_image_creation.md

 5. **mobile** continued:

     Once again, as in the exmaple for Adobe Illustrator above, the four sublayers; octopus, bird, boat, & shark need to be copied and placed into the mobile folder for icons.
 If you expand "mobile" layer, you will see the sublayers inside of it.
+Below is an example of what you icons might look like when displayed in mobile view.

     <img src="updated_images/image19-inkscape.png" alt="Alt Text" width="40%" height="40%">

     **Considerations**:
     - Icons might need to be adjusted to fit into the example format shown in the exmaple image below.
 If your icons are too wide or long, you will need to adjust them to make them fit properly.
 Or, use a different icon to represent the same subject.
-Below is an exmaple of what you icons might look like when displayed in mobile view.

     <img src="updated_images/image9-illustrator.png" alt="Alt Text" width="50%" height="50%">

-    - **Adding a background to your image:**
-    - It is a good idea.

 ### 3.2.2 Editing the layer XML